Tutorial: Monitoring a Credit Risk Model for Shift¶

 Output:

-Top 5 features distinguishing the domains:
+Top 5 features driving the shift:

 ExternalRiskEstimate 0.642400